National Museum of Australia: Architecture

 As designed by architect Howard Raggatt (design architect and design director for the project), the museum building is based on a theme of knotted ropes, symbolically bringing together the stories of Australians.
 The architects stated: "We liked to think that the story of Australia was not one, but many tangled together.
 Not an authorized version but a puzzling confluence; not merely the resolution of difference but its wholehearted embrace."
-The building is meant to be the centre of a knot, with trailing ropes or strips extending from the building.
+The building is intended to be the centre of a knot, with trailing ropes or strips extending from the building.
 The most obvious of these extensions forms a large loop before becoming a walkway which extends past the neighbouring AIATSIS building ending in a large curl, as if a huge ribbon has haphazardly unrolled itself along the ground.
 Known as the "Uluru Axis" because it aligns with the central Australian natural landmark, the ribbon symbolically integrates the site with the Canberra city plan by Walter Burley Griffin and the spiritual heart of indigenous Australia.

 The shape of the main entrance hall continues this theme: it is as though the otherwise rectangular building has been built encasing a complex knot which does not quite fit inside the building, and then the knot taken away.
 The entirely non-symmetrical complex is designed to not look like a museum, with startling colours and angles, unusual spaces and unpredictable projections and textures.

 Though hard to precisely categorise, the building can be seen as an example of Charles Jencks' "new paradigm".
 Some characteristics of Deconstructivism can also be identified.

 The organising concept of the scheme using the idea of a "tangled vision" incorporates a variety of references including: